Controller Mappings for Gran Turismo 1-4 Emulation 2022-08-28

 The Goal

 The goal here is to remap the controller in such a way that will allow for easy modulation of the accelerator and brake inputs in the game.
 Generally, racing games that came out from the PS3-era onwards would usually use the left and right analog trigger buttons (L2 and R2) for the brake and accelerator respectively, as this is a fairly modest scheme and is very easy to operate and learn (in contrast to e.g. using an analog stick for the accelerator/brake, which we will discuss further shortly), and additionally is likely quite familiar to most people; having been used in immensely popular titles such as the HD-era Grand Theft Auto games.
-Many players of Gran Turismo 5 and 6 on the PS3 would map their controllers in this way, and I believe that later games like GT Sport and Gran Turismo 7 use these mappings by default.
+Many players of Gran Turismo 5 and 6 on the PS3 would map their controllers in this way, and I believe that later games like GT Sport and Gran Turismo 7 offer these mappings by default.

 Traditionally, the only way an analog throttle/brake could be achieved in the older PS1 games (other than using an actual wheel and pedals), was to adjust the in-game controller mapping settings to use one of the analog sticks (e.g. the up-down axis of the right stick) to be mapped to the accelerator and brake.
 The game is playable in this way, and there are people who have played the game like this for years and never looked back.
 The DualShock 2 controllers that were used on the PS2 were interesting in that the face buttons on it were pressure-sensitive; this meant that the standard Cross for accelerate, and Square for brake, worked reasonably well as the player was able to at least modulate the pressure that they would place on these buttons.